pagekit/docs/links.md

 # Links

+<p class="uk-article-lead">Add your own link types with custom parameters to Pagekit.</p>

 Pagekit's concept of links allows for a reusable link picker (for example when linking from a menu item or when linking from the markdown editor).
 The user can choose a type of link and get further